antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 RyuJIT is enabled for 64-bit processes running on top of the .NET Framework 4.6.
 Your app will run in a 64-bit process if it is compiled as 64-bit or AnyCPU, and run on a 64-bit operating system.
 RyuJIT is similarly integrated into .NET Core, as the 64-bit JIT.

 We've used a transparent process over the last two years with RyuJIT.
-You've been able to read [RyuJIT blog posts](http://blogs.msdn.com/b/dotnet/archive/tags/ryujit/), try out several RyuJIT CTPs and (suprise!) can now even read and contribute to the [RyuJIT source code](https://github.com/dotnet/coreclr/tree/master/src/jit).
+You've been able to read [RyuJIT blog posts](http://blogs.msdn.com/b/dotnet/archive/tags/ryujit/), try out several RyuJIT CTPs and (suprise!) can now read and contribute to the [RyuJIT source code](https://github.com/dotnet/coreclr/tree/master/src/jit).
 Thanks to everyone who helped improve RyuJIT along the way to RTM.
 We fixed a lot of publicly-reported bugs and performance issues based on those CTP releases.
 It's been a pleasure for Microsoft engineers to adopt a more public development process with RyuJIT.

 The project was initially targeted to improve high-scale 64-bit cloud workloads, although it has much broader applicability.
 We do expect to add 32-bit support in a future release.